observablehq/framework/examples/api/docs/report.md

   <div class="card">${resize((width) => ApiHeatmap(heatmaps, {color, width, title: "Response latency heatmap", label: "Duration (ms)", y1: 0.5, y2: 10_000, yMetric: 'duration_count', fillMetric: 'duration_route', type: 'frequency'}))}</div>
 </div>

-The sheer volume of requests that happened on midday January 27th become much more apparent with the new color encoding.
-By visualizing more granular datapoints rather than aggregate trends, we're able to get more insights from our data, allowing more actionable reponses.
+The sheer volume of requests that happened on midday January 27th becomes much more apparent with the new color encoding.
+By visualizing more granular datapoints rather than aggregate trends, we’re able to get more insights from our data, allowing more actionable responses.